 We thus see, that the *principle* of ministry is the active energy of love, of grace, flowing from the faith by which we know God.
 To touch this is to overthrow the whole in its fundamental principle.
-In its essence, ministry flows from individual knowledge of the Master&#8217;s character.
-Grace known and strongly felt becomes active grace in our hearts&#8212;the only true, the only possible source, in the nature of things, of a ministry according to God.
-We see, moreover, that it is the sovereignty of God, who gives, as He sees good, either natural capacity&#8212;as the vessel to contain the gift&#8212;or the gift, according to the measure of the gift of Christ, out of those treasures which are found in Him, and which He has received for men.
+In its essence, ministry flows from individual knowledge of the Master's character.
+Grace known and strongly felt becomes active grace in our hearts -- the only true, the only possible source, in the nature of things, of a ministry according to God.
+We see, moreover, that it is the sovereignty of God, who gives, as He sees good, either natural capacity -- as the vessel to contain the gift -- or the gift, according to the measure of the gift of Christ, out of those treasures which are found in Him, and which He has received for men.

-We find ministry based on the same principle, when the Lord says to Peter, &#8220;Simon Peter, lovest thou me&#8221;; and, on His reply adds, &#8220;Feed my sheep, feed my lambs.&#8221; This leads to the two essential parts of ministry, namely: first, the free activity of the love, which impels to call souls to Christ; and secondly, the service of love which is unwearied in its efforts to edify them when called.
+We find ministry based on the same principle, when the Lord says to Peter, "Simon Peter, lovest thou me"; and, on His reply adds, "Feed my sheep, feed my lambs".
+This leads to the two essential parts of ministry, namely: first, the free activity of the love, which impels to call souls to Christ; and secondly, the service of love which is unwearied in its efforts to edify them when called.
 As regards the ministry of the word (for there are other gifts), these two divisions are distinctly presented to us in the first chapter of the Epistle to the Colossians.
-In verse 23, Paul is &#8220;a minister of the *gospel* preached to every creature under heaven&#8221;; and in verse 25, a minister of the body of Christ, the *church,* to fulfil the word of God.
+In verse 23, Paul is "a minister of the *gospel* preached to every creature under heaven"; and in verse 25, a minister of the body of Christ, the *church*, to fulfil the word of God.

-As the mainsprings and sources then of all ministry, there are these two things: the *love* produced in the heart by grace, the love which impels to activity; and the sovereignty of God, who communicates *gifts* as seems good to Him, and calls to this or that service&#8212;a call, which renders ministry a matter of faithfulness and duty, on the part of him who is called.
+As the mainsprings and sources then of all ministry, there are these two things: the love produced in the heart by grace, the love which impels to activity; and the sovereignty of God, who communicates *gifts* as seems good to Him, and calls to this or that service -- a call, which renders ministry a matter of faithfulness and duty, on the part of him who is called.
 It is to be observed, that these two principles both suppose an entire freedom from man, who cannot interfere, as either the source or the authorisation of ministry, without, on the one hand, neutralising love, as the source of activity, or, on the other, infringing on the sovereignty of God, who calls and sends, and whose call constitutes duty.
 Co-operation and discipline according to the word find, withal, their own place untouched.

 {211}